valpackett/xvmmgr/README.md

 ## Usage

-You'll need VcXsrv, VirtualBox, and PuTTY.
+You'll need VcXsrv, VirtualBox or Hyper-V, and PuTTY.
 Generate a private key with PuTTY, save it without encrypting with a password.

 First, install the module: